Rhode Island Distracted Driving Lawyer

-A distraction while driving is considered to be any activity that takes a driver's attention away from their responsibilities of controlling the vehicle, making quick decisions, following traffic laws, and responding to their environment.
-According to the National Highway Traffic Safety Administration (NHTSA), 5,474 people lost their lives in 2009 in the United States and an estimated additional 448,000 suffered injuries in motor vehicle collisions involving distracted driving.
-According to the NHTSA data, approximately 16 percent of all motorists under the age of 20 who were involved in fatal crashes in 2009 were distracted drivers.
+A distraction while driving involves any activity that takes a driver’s attention away from controlling the vehicle, making quick decisions, following traffic laws, and responding to changes in traffic or road conditions.
+According to the National Highway Traffic Safety Administration (NHTSA), more than 3,100 people lost their lives and 431,000 suffered injuries in motor vehicle accidents involving distracted driving in 2014.
+According to the NHTSA data, approximately 10 percent of all motorists under the age of 20 who were involved in fatal crashes were distracted drivers.
 It only takes one second of distraction for a serious car accident to occur.

 - using a cell phone to call or text someone;